 Step 2: Now move the camera pointer over the window to highlight it before pressing the mouse button.
 Voila!
 The image of the window – and window alone – is captured.

-Here’s a screenshot of the Finder window.
+Here’s a screenshot of the Applications folder in a Finder window.

 This works with open Finder windows, modal windows, panels and most app windows.